JSTOR-Labs/plant-humanities/docs/cinnamon.md

 How could such confusion last so long?

 ### Cinnamon as a tool of empire
 Once 'true' cinnamon had begun to be associated only with the cinnamon from Sri Lanka, European states strove to gain control of the island, which would mean a _de facto_ monopoly on the cinnamon trade.
 But the attraction of cinnamon as a means to enhance the power of a state, by displaying its control over exotic riches, predated the early modern period.
-Many coins can be found from the reign of Roman emperor.[^ref1]
+Many coins can be found from the reign of Roman emperor Trajan (reigned 98-117 CE), which show a personification of Arabia holding a bundle of cinnamon sticks.[^ref1]
 <param ve-image
 	title="Reverse side of a Roman coin from the reign of emperor Trajan (reigned 98-117 CE), showing a female personification of Arabia, holding a branch and a bundle of cinnamon sticks, and standing next to a camel." url="https://upload.wikimedia.org/wikipedia/commons/7/77/Roman_Coin%2C_Denarius_of_Trajan_%28FindID_963033%29.jpg"